-* Euro broadly lower as ECB officials sing from same dovish sheet
+* Euro broadly lower as ECB officials sing from same dovish

 * Dollar higher, ignores downgrade to Q1 GDP